git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 1. A Karpenter NodePool sets constraints on the nodes that can be created by Karpenter and the pods that can run on those nodes.
 AWS-specific settings can be set up with NodeClasses.
 Multiple NodePools may point to the same EC2NodeClass.

-2. Change to the working directory in your Cloud9 terminal
+2. Change to the working directory in your VSCode IDE terminal

 ```bash
 cd /home/ec2-user/environment/eks/genai